shootinputin007/bart_large_mnli/README.md

     * 3) a list of probabilities for each label

 ### Issues:
+* Bannanagun overrepresented in training data-> every swap is detected as bannanagun swap

 ### Ideas:
 * By parsing the data differently, we could assess different things about the transaction more easily